-The unique Txakoli wines are ideal served cold and accompanied with anchovies, tuna ventresca, and fish dishes.
-Most Txakolis are designed to be drunk young, however, a number of producers have successfully experimented with oak barrel fermentation and extended time on the lees, producing fuller bodied, more structured Txakolis capable of both cellar aging and standing up to richer Basque cuisine.
+The unique Txakoli wines are ideal served cold and accompanied by anchovies, tuna ventresca, and fish dishes.
+Most Txakolis are designed to be drunk young.
+However, several producers have successfully experimented with oak barrel fermentation and extended time on the lees, producing fuller-bodied, more structured Txakolis capable of both cellar aging and standing up to richer Basque cuisine.

 D.O.
 Txakoli Bizkaia or Bizkailo Txakolina was established in 1994.
 Successful vineyards have popped up all over the region, (which surrounds the city of Bilbao) not only sticking to coastal areas but also in the valleys and interior.
 The highest concentration of vineyards is around Urdaibai and Uribe.
-Again the principle grape varieties are white Hondarribi Zuri and Hondarribi Zuri Zerriti and red Hondarribi Beltza, however, the following varieties are permitted as a minimal percentage of the blend; Mune Mahatsa, Izkiriota, Sauvignon Blanc, Riesling, and Chardonnay.
+Again the principal grape varieties are white Hondarribi Zuri and Hondarribi Zuri Zerriti and red Hondarribi Beltza; however, the following varieties are permitted as a minimum percentage of the blend; Mune Mahatsa, Izkiriota, Sauvignon Blanc, Riesling, and Chardonnay.
 Local consumption and demand are such, that it is rare to find Txakoli Bizkaia wines out of the region, despite their now international recognition.
-Their style differs to that of other Txakolis being slightly more acidic and with more distinctive herbaceous notes.
+Their style differs from that of other Txakolis being slightly more acidic and with more distinctive herbaceous notes.